 SEASONAL WINTER VEGETABLES in Melbourne, Australia

-I really like winter vegetables, the variety is immense, the quality outstanding.
+I really like seasonal produce and winter vegetables are outstanding.
+The variety is immense, the quality eminent.

 Cicoria – Chicory